Pokrt/dleap_tutorial/intermediate/formulas.md

 This makes it hard to debug formulas with [async calls](/low-code-basics/js_in_dleap/running_js.html#asynchronous-operations).

-Anotherlimitation is that the formulas are not visible in one place.
+Another limitation is that the formulas are not visible in one place.
 :::

 ## Adding formulas

-::: tip Task
+::: tip Exercise
 Add a formula to calculate the total price of a product based on the price per piece and the number of pieces.
 :::
 ::: details Step-by-step tutorial